-The FY 2019-2021 Strategic Plan is derived from a synthesis of the wisdom of the Lake Land College Board of Trustees, Cabinet, Strategic Planning Committee, faculty, staff and student leadership generated through numerous visioning sessions held on campus throughout FY 2017.
-The plan identifies two primary components, identified as Key Focus Areas, which are meant to unite the College community in the pursuit of a few systemic, crucial strategies.
-The first focus area is to implement Guided Pathways to Success (GPS), while expanding K-12 and university partnerships, to provide a clear pathway to meaningful educational or career outcomes.
+We are pleased to present Lake Land College's FY 2019-2021 Strategic Plan Bi-Annual Report to the Board of Trustees and College community.
+We are in the midst of the current planning phase to build a college-wide foundation in two key focus areas:

+- 1. Implementing Guided Pathways to Success (GPS), while expanding K-12 and university partnerships, to provide a clear pathway to meaningful educational or career outcomes. - 2.
+Implementing data analytics in support of GPS and furthering our commitment to becoming a data-informed institution.

 GPS is an integrated, institution-wide approach designed to guide each student effectively and efficiently to their attainment of high-quality post-secondary credentials and careers.
-The second focus area is to implement data analytics in support of GPS and further our commitment to becoming a data-informed institution.
+Central to the pathways model are clear, educationally coherent program maps that include specific course sequences, progress milestones and program-learning outcomes.
+The program maps are also aligned to what will be expected of students upon program completion in the workforce and in education at the next level in a given field.

 Data analytics entails many essential conditions for implementing guided pathways.
-Additionally, we envision creating an environment where data is readily accessible; where all employees are trained in using data for monitoring and improvement; and employees are empowered to take action based on the data.
+Additionally, we strive to create an environment where data is readily accessible; where all employees are trained in using data for monitoring and improvement; and employees are empowered to take action based on the data.

-We have established the Guided Pathways Leadership Team and the Data Analytics Task Force to unify and oversee efforts across the campus community for the two focus areas.
-Additionally, each strategic initiative or project that we pursue will align with one or both of these key focus areas and support one of our three goals to advance student success, fulfill evolving and emerging education and training needs, and commit to quality, access and affordability.
-These are the same goals from our FY 2016-2018 planning cycle to build upon the success over the long term.
+Our Guided Pathways Leadership Team and Data Analytics Task Force continue to unify and oversee efforts across the campus community for the two focus areas.
+Each leadership team has provided progress statements and narrative updates in this report for 18 strategic initiatives being pursued in alignment with the focus areas and simultaneously in support of our three goals: to advance student success, fulfill evolving and emerging education and training needs, and commit to quality, access and affordability.
+In this report, we also provide updated college-level key performance indicators (KPIs), which we closely monitor for long-term trend analysis.